The Cost of Caring Too Much

 This one is both the simplest and the hardest.
 Saying and knowing we are enough is one thing.
 Believing it is quite another.
 But you have to start somewhere.

 Look in the mirror and say those words to yourself.
 If that is too much, just say them out loud.
 If that is too much, just say them in your mind.
-However you can, just start saying them.
+However, you can just start saying them.
 The mind learns by repetition.

 The clearer we are on our own worth and what we value, the easier it will be to spot how toxic people distort facts, language, feelings and ideas to coerce, diminish and take advantage of others.
-You can gain a healthy distance that makes it easier to set healthy boundaries against destructive people, if you need to engage with them at all.
+You can gain a healthy distance that makes it easier to set healthy boundaries against destructive people if you need to engage with them at all.

 It took me a very long time to start living on my terms, but once I did, all the chaos, frustration, disappointment, bitterness and anger transformed into peace.